piedraj/instructions/COMBINE.md

 # Prepare the combine environment

 The instructions that we have followed can be found [here](https://github.com/nucleosynthesis/HiggsAnalysis-CombinedLimit/wiki/gettingstarted#root6-slc6-release-cmssw_8_1_x---recommended-version).
-This is what we have done on June 12th, 2019.
+This is what we have done on June 13th, 2019.

+    mkdir combine
+    cd combine

     export SCRAM_ARCH=slc7_amd64_gcc530  # slc6 in the reference instructions
     cmsrel CMSSW_8_1_0